Family journeys through airports

 Distances inside terminals can seem interminable, so Mumsnetters say...

-- Airlines will now either let you take your pram to the gate and then unload it again at the arrival gate or have airport prams.
+- Airlines will now either let you take your pram to the gate and then unload it again at the arrival gate, or lend you an airport pram.
 Do check and take advantage of this, as babies get heavy being carried with so much walking around.

-- Take a baby in a baby carrier rather than a buggy.
-This can allow the baby to sleep as well as allowing you to negotiate steps and around other people if required.
-You can take it on the plane and won't have to worry about whether the buggy will be at the gate at the other end.
+- Alternatively, take baby in a baby carrier rather than a buggy.
+This will allow them to sleep (with luck), as well as allowing you to negotiate obstacles more easily.
+You can take it on the plane, and won't have to worry about whether the buggy will be at the gate at the other end.

 Food and drink

 Hungry, thirsty (or bored) little travellers?
 Mumsnetters recommend...

 - Taking a picnic, and yet more snacks for the plane.